 Australia’s favourite animated (canine) family are back on stage in this theatrical adaptation of the Emmy® award-winning TV favourite.
 Featuring larger-than-life puppets, original music and a brand-new story by Bluey creator Joe Brumm, it’s a live show made just for families.
 Stick around after the curtain call for a chance to join in a game of Keepy Uppy, and check out the limited VIP packages for a post-show meet and greet with Bluey.

-What’s On Central Coast – check out the markets
+What’s On Central Coast – local markets

 If you’re looking for what’s on Central Coast, a great way to support local is to take a trip to one of our many Central Coast markets.
 There’s a market happening pretty much every single weekend on the Coast, with new and one-off markets popping up frequently too.